29m10/all-hands-agents/voice_agents/personal_assistant/README.md

 ### Environment Variables

-Create a `.env` file in the `personal_assistant` directory with the following variables:
+Create a `.env` file in this directory with the following variables:

 ```bash
 # LiveKit Cloud credentials (required)